philwhiles/frettler/README.md

 - -i or --intervals an optional flag which makes Frettler display the note intervals(*) instead of the default note name.
 - -m or --mono an optional flag which will make Frettler display its diagrams without colour.
 - -c or --chords will calculate and list the diatonic chords in the scale (Chord name and notes).
-- -v or --verbose will print out some explantory info about Frettlers decision making, see below.
+- -v or --verbose will print out some explanatory info about Frettlers decision making, see below.
+- -o or --octaves will colourize the notes or intervals according to the relative octave (**)

 (*) The interval labels use the following convention :
 - P1 - perfect unison/root